Jambalaya pasta in one pot featuring Andouille sausage, chicken, shrimp, tons of veggies, and orzo pasta. It’s drool-worthy!

 Notes

-• If you use cooked shrimp, add it to the slow cooker or saucepan 5 minutes before serving.
+• If you use cooked shrimp, add it to the slow cooker or saucepan right before serving.

 • This jambalaya freezes very well.
 It tastes even better when reheated.
 Enjoy!